-The feeling of being burned out can hit hard, especially as an expat being away from close friends and family (and probably still dealing with the COVID-19 pandemic).
+The feeling of being burned out can hit hard, especially as an expat being away from close friends and family.
 This is where expat burnout can happen.
 Hitting the ground running with your new life in a different country is a great way to settle in quickly but signing yourself up to everything and anything can become exhausting.
 And in a time of a global pandemic, you can get there even faster than usual.

 Expat burnout brings with it a number of negative effects such as physical and emotional exhaustion, feelings of being pulled in different directions, being constantly frustrated with your expat experience, and wanting to return home for good.
 Before deciding to leave your expat life behind, we have a few suggestions to help you overcome expat burnout and get you back to living your best life abroad.

 Living in a new country is an adventure but it can also bring a fear of loneliness as you’re away from your friends and family.
 At the beginning, it’s good to make the most of any opportunities to meet new people, even if it’s only online.
 Having a calendar full of activities can be a real mood booster at first but after a while, it can also get overwhelming to be continually busy, especially if you also work full time.
 If you’re constantly thinking about the next exciting activity, you don’t get to enjoy what is actually happening in the present.

 By giving yourself time to breathe, you will be able to enjoy the time you’re spending with friends even more.
 It can be hard at first to not try to please everyone around you but over time you’ll learn that saying no is not the end of the world and that your friends will understand.
 It’s just as important to make time for yourself as it is to make time for your friends!